 Fruit curd is a thick, pudding-like English dessert usually made with citrus or other acidic fruit.
 Curd is either eaten as-is like pudding (although it’s richer and more flavorful than pudding), or used as a filling to make tarts, spreads, shortbread dips, and more.

 Ripe Meyer lemons plus fresh duck eggs = time for curd

 In late winter, our ducks begin laying more eggs and our Meyer lemons are so ripe they’re nearly orange in color and sweet enough to eat whole like an apple, skin and all.
 This time window is also known as lemon curd season in our home.

 Lemon curd is a simple recipe that only uses six ingredients… Notice we didn’t say “easy.”

 That’s because lemon curd is a very easy recipe to mess up.
 If you don’t utilize certain techniques (which we’ll detail below), you can end up with chunky, runny, or off-flavored lemon curd.
 Timing and technique are everything to nailing this lemon curd recipe!

-Step-by-step duck egg Meyer lemon curd photos
+Step-by-step: tips and process photos for making duck egg Meyer lemon curd